Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

-- \underline{Step 3} (Coercivity of the linearized operator): Since we are not able to obtain a complete description of the spectum for $\Ls^z$, rendering inappropriate approach by a spectral decomposition as in \cite{CGMNcpam21}, we rely here on a pure energy estimate method where deriving a coercivity for $\Ls^z$ is an essential task in this work.
-Due to the complexity in the structure of $\Ls^z$ (nonradial and nonlocal), we only derive such a coercivity estimate under the adapted scalar product
+- \underline{Step 3} (Coercivity of the linearized operator for a matched scalar product): Since performing a rigorous spectral analysis for $\Ls^z$ is too involved (the operator being nonlocal, nonradial, non self-adjoint and depending on a scale parameter in a singular limit $\nu \to 0$), we do not use an approach by spectral decomposition as in \cite{CGMNcpam21}.
+Instead, we rely on an energy estimate method where deriving a coercive dissipation identity for $\Ls^z$ is essential.
+We introduce a \emph{matched scalar product}